dragonvedb/deltalore/content/Gaster Followers.md

-IN UNDERTALE, Gaster Followers are three mysterious gray figures that have a chance to appear in Hotland at certain <a onclick="loadFile('Fun Events.md')">Fun Values</a>.
+**IN UNDERTALE**, Gaster Followers are three mysterious gray figures that have a chance to appear in Hotland at certain <a onclick="loadFile('Fun Events.md')">Fun Values</a>.
 Each of them relays a part of Dr. Gaster's backstory.
 It is unknown who or what they are, how they are connected to Dr. Gaster, or why they look like subtly changed versions of other minor characters.

 Below is a list of the followers with their respective dialogue and Fun Values: